krljde/krljde/README.md

 Introduction
--👋Hi there, my name is Karl Jude and I am a social media manager.
+-👋Hi there, my name is Karl and I am a social media manager.
 However, my true passion is web development and I am currently working towards making it my career.

 🤹‍♂️Skills
 -I am currently learning languages such as ReactJS to help me build my own portfolio website.
 I have some familiarity with HTML, CSS, and JavaScript, but I am always looking to improve my skills and learn new things.